|The Postharvest Education Foundation

 Please let us know if you wish to be put on our email list-- you will automatically receive announcements when future programs open for registration.
 Send your name and email address to LK at firstname.lastname@example.org

 Our Directors and staff are available online or via e-mail to serve as mentors or advisors to young professionals, extension workers, farm advisors, and private consultants around the world who are involved in activities related to postharvest handling, packaging, cooling, shipping, storage of fresh fruits and vegetables, and improved storage and processing of all food crops.

 The Postharvest Education Foundation is currently working to assist extension workers, scientists, postharvest professionals and graduate students in many countries around the world gain new knowledge, skills and field experience that will assist them to help their local populations to reduce postharvest losses and food waste.
-We offer a variety of low cost e-learning programs and mentoring services at no charge.
+We host online discussion forums and offer mentoring services at no charge.
 Dr. Lisa Kitinoja is the lead trainer, and she also currently works as a senior technical advisor with The World Food Logistics Organization (WFLO) on a HORT CRSP funded project in Sub-Saharan Africa.
 HORT CRSP Pilot project in East

 Africa.
 During 2011-12 we trained 36 young professionals from 7 countries in Sub-Saharan Africa using an e-learning program developed and provided by PEF-- these postharvest specialists have gone on to train more than 13,000 Africa farmers, traders, processors and marketers during 2012-13 in a wide range of improved postharvest handling and appropriate food processing / food safety practices.